ToddHartmann/patches/README.md

 Talienmachi
 --
 [**Talienmachi**](fxp/Talienmachi.fxp?raw=true) -
-I was outside and heard a thump.
+I was outside and heard a thump, and a noise that [**sounded like this**](sound/Talienmachi.mp3?raw=true).
 Turning around, I saw what was obviously an alien machine from outer space.
 I took it inside.
 It had exactly eight knobs.
 I was able to model its sounds and tried to translate what the labels near the knobs seemed to imply.
 Then it evaporated, leaving a used motor oil scent.
 <p style="text-align:left;"><img src="art/Talien.png" width="477" height="69" alt="Talienmachi" title="Talienmachi"/></p>

 Tarinet